Ektanoor/Vanyad-Geo/README.md

  maps dir - These are the configuration maps.
 As above, copy the necessary files (not dirs!) to the /etc/nagvis/maps.

  Note - If you have installed Nagvis config in other place, you have to find it and copy the files to their corresponding dirs.

- Warning - NEVER EVER try to create a direct/automatic copy of these files to Nagvis.
+ Warning - NEVER EVER try to create a direct/automatic copy of all these files to Nagvis.
 Depending on your mileage, this data may
            become enormous and Nagvis behaves badly when the number of maps reaches a few tens.

  ambiguous_data.txt - Data that the program found ambiguous - wrong roads, wrong house numbers, etc. This checking is far from perfect